 Exhibitions: São Paulo BR: 'How to (…) things that don't exist' at the 31st São Paulo Biennial (2014); Antwerp BE: 'Allegory of the Cave Painting’ at Extra City (2014); Dublin IE: 'Allegory of the Cave Painting' at Projects Art Center (2015); Modica IT: ‘Propagandas’ at Laveronica arte contemporanea (2016); Lisbon PT: ‘Utopia/Dystopia’ at MAAT (2017)

-Remco van Bladel (graphic designer); Lex Hildenbrant and Kasper van Dun (architectural designers); Vincent W.J. van Gerven Oei, Helmut Batista (editors); Noelly Russo (translator); Mariana Lanari (video narrator); Grafitto, Rio de Janeiro (printer); Younes Bouadi (producer and project supporter); Amilcar Packer and Mihnea Mircan (conceptual supporters)
+Jonas Staal (artist); Younes Bouadi (producer); Remco van Bladel (graphic designer); Lex Hildenbrant and Kasper van Dun (architectural designers); Stijn Toonen (architectural model maker); Vincent W.J. van Gerven Oei and Helmut Batista (editors); Noelly Russo (translator); Mariana Lanari (video narrator); Grafitto, Rio de Janeiro (printer); Amilcar Packer and Mihnea Mircan (conceptual supporters)